 |The payment was abandoned by the shopper.
 This status is updated automatically when a payment has been in the status NEW_PAYMENT or BANK_REDIRECT for more than 30 minutes.

 |The funds have been transferred from the Volt Connect virtual IBAN to the merchant’s regular settlement bank account.
 This status applies only to merchants utilizing the Volt Connect solution, when the Volt Connect partner supports a settlement model.

 Exceptions to the flow

-We have experienced situations where banks have returned statuses outside of the normal flows described above.
-To avoid queries, we suggest you handle these specific exceptions in your processes.
+Banks can return statuses outside of the normal flows described above.
+We suggest you handle these specific exceptions when you process payments.

 Abandoned payments are actually received